PurpleKingdomGames/indigo/indigo/docs/shaders/premultiplied-alpha.md

 title: Premultiplied Alpha
 ---

-A small but essential piece of information to know when writing shaders in Indigo, is that Indigo uses premultiplied alpha everywhere.
+A small but essential piece of information to know when writing shaders in Indigo, is that Indigo uses premultiplied alpha almost everywhere, with the notable exception of Shapes.

 It is beyond the scope of these docs to explain straight vs premultiplied alpha, and it's very easy to search for.
-However, we can look at a practical example.
+However, we can take a quick look at a practical example to try and give you some intuition.

-What color does this represent?
+The quesiton is: What color does this represent?

 ```glsl
 vec4 color = vec4(1.0, 0.0, 0.0, 0.5);